haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/tshoot-varnish-503.md

 3. If the parameter doesn't exist, add it after `thread_pool_max`.
 4. Set `http_resp_hdr_len` to a value equal to the product count of your largest {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} multiplied by 21.
 (Each product tag is about 21 characters in length.)

-	For example, setting the value to 65536 bytes should work if your largest category has 3,000 products.
+	例如， setting the value to 65536 bytes should work if your largest category has 3,000 products.

 	例如: